entelecheia/hyperfast-template/README.md

 1. Install Copier with `pipx install copier`
 2. Run `copier gh:entelecheia/hyperfast-template path/to/destination`
-3. Initialize your project with `make init-git`
-4. Do your work
+3. Do your work

 ### III.
 Inject the template

 1. Install Copier with `pipx install copier`
 2. From the root of your project, run `copier gh:entelecheia/hyperfast-template .`
-3. If your project is not a git repository, initialize it with `make init-git`
-4. Do your work
+3. Do your work

 ## Features